NickPKoukounas/Statisical-Factor-Model_Frontier-Regularization-Analysis/README.md

      * Completed return matrix
      * Estimated mean vector and covariance matrix
      * Log-likelihood progression and run ID
-     * Must import this file to use its function

 ---

 ## Factor Model Estimation

 * Factor model is fit using `xFactorFitMLE`, where the number of factors is selected via BIC minimization.
-* Must import this file to use its function
 * Initialization via `xInitializeFactorModel`.
 * BIC values are computed and plotted.
 * The best model is chosen